-Online office hours: By appointment
+Online office hours: by appointment

-Course Website: http://lss.at.ufl.edu
+Course Website: http://lss.at.ufl.edu (Links to an external site.)

-Course Communications: Please use Canvas to communicate with the Instructor and the TA.
+Course Communications: Please use Canvas to communicate with the Instructor and TA.

 Course Description: Capstone course for anthropology majors focusing on the integration of core knowledge from the subfields of anthropology and their application to historical and contemporary topics.
 Explores the application of anthropological knowledge for both pre-professional development and non-professional careers.